frictionlessdata/datapackage/patterns/README.md

 * **New Constraint Property**:

   A `relationships` Property of `constraint` Descriptor is added.

   The properties associated with this Property could be:

-  * `field`: name of the other Field involved
+  * `parent`: name of the other Field involved
   * `description`: description string (optional)
   * `link`: nature of the relationship

   Pros:

   * The `constraints` Descriptor is consistent with the point
+  * the direction of the relationship is clear

   Cons:

   * This Property is an object (more complex than the other properties)
   * Need to add a level in the properties tree
-  * why choose one Field from the two?
+  * a relationship is not a property of a Field

   Example: